The KT Ginxu Super K (V1) midlength wing foil board is designed for efficient waterstarts and high-performance riding. Photo: Ken Cox//The Inertia

 Naish Hover Wing Ascend Carbon Ultra

-The Naish Hover Wing is one of the best-selling beginner foil boards on the market, and with good reason as they do an incredible job of progressing past when a board their volume should be holding you back.
-The shape is fairly stubby, on the shorter side with a wide deck and average thickness.
-The board-shape inspires a surfy feel when riding, and is fairly intuitive to ride.
-The 2024 model features a slightly longer outline than its predecessors for better planing, waterstarts, and higher-performance riding at smaller volumes.
+The Naish Hover Wing is one of the best-selling beginner foil boards on the market, and with good reason, as they do an incredible job of progressing past when a board of its volume should be holding you back.
+The shape is fairly stubby, on the shorter side, with a wide deck and average thickness.
+The board shape inspires a surfy feel when riding and is fairly intuitive to ride.
+The 2024 model featured a slightly longer outline than its predecessors for better planing, waterstarts, and higher-performance riding at smaller volumes.

 Other notable features of the board include inset carry handles on both the top and bottom of the deck, a soft but grippy deck pad with plenty of options for strap inserts, and a nice bit of arch support on the tail pad that helps you keep your back foot centered without having to look at your feet.